Jobs: Tina is committed to helping our local economy.

 Social Justice: Tina is committed to equality and fairness.

-Tina is a social worker with a background in human services and works on making sure all voices are heard.
+Tina’s background in social work and human services has only increased her commitment to social justice issues.
+Her priorities are to improve the quality of life of the individuals and families that live and work in her district and Washington state.
 In 2015, she became aware that our state had over 10,000 untested sexual assault kits.
 Each of those kits represented a survivor whose voice was never heard and left many serial rapists in our community.
 Since that time she has worked closely with law enforcement, AG, providers, community advocates, and survivors to create a more responsive system.
-Our state now tests every kit, has a statewide tracking system where a survivor can check the status of the kits, and a new high throughput lab to rapidly test all kits in a timely manner moving forward.
+Our state now tests every kit, has a statewide tracking system where a survivor can check the status of the kits, provides trauma-informed training for law enforcement and a new high throughput lab to rapidly test all kits in a timely manner moving forward.
 Thanks to our state lab and law enforcement we have already had many of these kits tested and some perpetrators identified and arrested.

-Tina is passionate about protecting victims/survivors of commercial sexual exploitation, which are overwhelmingly women and children.
-Though SeaTac has one of the highest rates of child trafficking in the United States this issue impacts all communities across the state.
-The average age of entry is 12 and many of these young women are runaways or have been recruited from local schools.
-Tina works closely with our local law enforcement officers and local providers to make ensure they have the resources they need to impact this horrific industry and help young victims rebuild their lives.
+Tina is passionate about protecting victims of commercial sexual exploitation, which are overwhelmingly women and children.
+Law enforcement have stated that SeaTac has one of the highest rates of child trafficking in the United States.
+The surrounding areas also share this tragic issue where many young women are sold into the commercial sex industry.
+The average age of entry is 13 and many of these young women are runaways or have been recruited from local schools.
+Tina works closely with our local law enforcement officers to make sure they have the resources they need to combat these issues in our area including reducing the impact of the commercial sex industry and helping young victims rebuild their lives.

 Additionally, Tina is deeply concerned about the repercussions individuals who have been wrongly convicted of crimes face when exiting the prison system.
 When DNA evidence does exonerate an individual, they may have already spent years in prison, putting them at a great disadvantage upon re-entry into society, including years spent without a job, missed family memories, and mental and physical health issues.
-Tina, working closely with the UW Innocence project, sponsored legislation to provide monetary and restorative compensation to individuals exonerated in Washington State.
+Washington State does not provide compensation to those who are incarcerated and subsequently exonerated of the crime and released.
+Tina sponsored legislation to provide monetary and restorative compensation to individuals exonerated in Washington State.